ensigns/elevate/README.md

 #### attributes
 A specific route can be assigned an attribute regarding its access ("attr").
 If an attr is present on a route, it's routed if and only if the user check for that attr returns okay.

+#### Keys
+For documents expected to return one or a list of JSON documents, you can prevent a user from seeing documents with a given field (a "key") not matching any of the "keys" in the user's token.
+The name of the "key" in the token and document should be defined as "key_field" under security in the routes config This should be defined per route in the config via the "key_method" field.

+Supported options include:
+ - "filter" -- filter documents which have a key the user does not out of results
+ - "single" -- return "{}" if the single document has a key which the user does not have

+Currently, resolvers do not work with keys.
+This should be fixed soon.
+If you're reading this, please put in an issue if you desire this functionality, to signal that this should get focus/priority.

 ### enviornment variables

 As of now, two settings may be changed with enviornment variables: